benslaiman-ai/scci-edge-ai-orchestrator/README.md

 * 🖥️ CPUs
 * ⚡ GPUs

-The system dynamically selects models and nodes based on **task complexity, context size, and system state**, using routing strategies inspired by telecom concepts like **handover, load balancing, and resilience**.
+The system dynamically selects models and execution paths based on **task complexity, context size, and system state**, using routing strategies inspired by telecom concepts like **handover, load balancing, and resilience**.

 ---